-Here at Mount Allison, many of our classrooms and lecture halls can be customized with seating that compliments your group's purpose and needs.
+Here at Mount Allison, many of our classrooms and lecture halls can be customized with seating that complements your group's purpose and needs.

 Below are some popular set ups that we would be happy to arrange for your event.